isb-cgc/readthedocs/docs/source/sections/data/data2/ETL_annotations.rst

 "itemBarcode" is at least 16 or 12 characters long, respectively.
 For example, a "Shipped Portion" would result in a filled in "ParticipantBarcode" and "SampleBarcode" fields.
-Please note, however, that the annotation applies *only* to the item specified in the "itemBarcode" field, the *type* of the item is specified in the "itemTypeName" field.
+Please note, however, that the annotation applies *only* to the item specified in the "itemBarcode" field, the *type* of the item is specified in the "itemTypeName" field with the following caveat.
+If an annotation is on the participant, then it applies to all its samples, if on a sample, to all its portions but does not apply to other samples for that participant, and so on down to the aliquot, which only applies to that aliquot.